ioccc-src/winner/bugs.md

 works in the code, at least in some cases.

 As far as the unimplemented error goes: the author stated that it means there is invalid input.
-But as can be seen by the input I (Cody) gave the input is not actually incorrect.
+But as can be seen by the input given, the input is not actually incorrect.
 It is also curious to note that it ends up printing what's on the stack at that point: